stanislavsa/smart-woocommerce-search/README.txt

 You can completely customize your **smart search**.
 In addition, the plugin integrates seamlessly into the **WooCommerce Product Search** widget.

-You have the opportunity to create your Smart Search widget and paste it on any of the pages of the site (to do this, use the "Code" widget in **DIVI**) using a shortcode [smart_search id = "1 ″].
+You have the opportunity to create your Smart Search widget and paste it on any of the pages of the site (to do this, use the "Code" widget in **DIVI**) using a shortcode `[smart_search id="1"]`.
 You can also place it on the sidebar using the Smart Search widget.
 Replace the default theme search using a shortcode.

 An important advantage is that WooCommerce Search is compatible with **Elementor** (you can find the required widget in the list of Elementor widgets).
 It is also compatible with the **WPBakery Page Builder** plugin.